Alison Balsom: Career

 Balsom was the principal trumpet of the London Chamber Orchestra.
 Her main trumpet is a Bob Malone-converted Bach C trumpet.
-About her natural trumpet playing, Balsom said in 2014, "I have been playing since I was in the 3rd year at the Guildhall School of Music and Drama – so since I was 21.
+About her natural trumpet playing, Balsom said in 2014: "I have been playing since I was in the 3rd year at the Guildhall School of Music and Drama – so since I was 21.
 I just fell in love with this instrument as soon as I started learning it, as it makes total sense of the whole Baroque era in terms of phrasing, colour and the difference in keys and certain notes of the scale, which you lose on a modern instrument such as the piccolo trumpet.
 I play various different makes but my favourite is by Egger of Switzerland."

 She is a Visiting Professor of Trumpet at the Guildhall School of Music and Drama.

 She gave the world premiere of Qigang Chen's Joie éternelle for solo trumpet and orchestra at the 2014 BBC Proms, and Guy Barker's Lanterne of Light trumpet concerto at the 2015 BBC Proms.
 In addition to 14 years of solo appearances at the Proms, Balsom has also appeared at the iTunes Festival, Latitude Festival, Henley Festival, Un Violon Sur le Sable, France and Wege durch das Land, Germany.

 In 2014 Balsom was chosen as one of 27 artists, including Stevie Wonder, Elton John, Florence Welch, and Sam Smith, to feature in one of BBC Music's first broadcasts, an extravagant cover of the 1966 Beach Boys classic, "God Only Knows", under the name of The Impossible Orchestra.
 This track marked a first-time collaboration between the Warner, Sony and Universal Music labels.

-She appeared on BBC Radio 4’s long-running Desert Island Discs programme on 4 October 2015; her favourite piece of music was Bach's Brandenburg Concerto No. 5 in D major, her favourite book The Complete Scores of Bach, and her luxury item a trumpet.
+She appeared on BBC Radio 4's long-running Desert Island Discs programme on 4 October 2015; her favourite piece of music was Bach's Brandenburg Concerto No. 5 in D major, her favourite book The Complete Scores of Bach, and her luxury item a trumpet.

+In September 2025 Balsom was the guest for the BBC Radio 4 programme This Cultural Life, for which her musical choices included Dizzy Gillespie, Bach's Brandenburg Concertos led from the harpsichord by Trevor Pinnock, and the Trumpet Concertos by Wynton Marsalis.

 Television presenter

-In 2014, she returned to BBC Young Musician of the Year as a presenter of the category finals and semi-final of the competition alongside Miloš Karadaglić.
-In 2016 she co-presented BBC Young Musician with Clemency Burton-Hill.
+In 2014 she returned to BBC Young Musician of the Year as a presenter of the category finals and semi-final of the competition alongside Miloš Karadaglić.
+In 2016, she co-presented BBC Young Musician with Clemency Burton-Hill.